majedali117/psychic-meme/admin-panel-documentation.md

 - Console tab for JavaScript errors
 - Application tab to inspect local storage and cookies

-For additional support, please contact the TimeTravelers development team.
+For additional support, please contact the Agentive Buddy development team.